 Trigger Interface: a sub-set of the Control Interface that includes operations to pre-position, revalidate, and purge both metadata and content.
 These operations are typically called in response to some action (trigger) by the CSP on the upstream CDN.

 1.2.
 Reference Model

-This document uses the reference model in Figure 1 as originally created in [I-D.ietf-cdni-problem-statement].
+This document uses the reference model in Figure 1 as originally created in RFC 6707.

 Figure 1: CDNI Model and CDNI Interfaces